 - All of our director nominees are independent of the Company and management, except for our CEO.
-This is substantially above the NYSE requirement that a majority of directors be independent. - All independent directors meet regularly in executive session. - Only independent directors serve on our Audit, Compensation, Finance, Nominating and Governance and Science and Technology Committees.
+This is substantially above the NYSE requirement that a majority of directors be independent. - All independent directors meet regularly in executive session.

 Majority Voting; Stockholder Authority